python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 ``[project]`` table keys to core metadata fields, and reduces nesting by a level for both.
-Other than adding one extra key to the file, there was no significant apparent downside to this latter approach, so it was adopted for this PEP.
+Other than adding one extra key to the file, there was no significant apparent downside to this latter approach, so it was adopted for PEP 639.

 Add an ``expression`` subkey instead of a string value